HarperDB/documentation/docs/developers/applications/caching.md

 # Caching

-HarperDB has integrated support for caching data.
+HarperDB has integrated support for caching data from external sources.
 With built-in caching capabilities and distributed high-performance low-latency responsiveness, HarperDB makes an ideal data caching server.
-HarperDB can store cached data as queryable structured data, so data can easily be consumed in one format (for example JSON or CSV) and provided to end users in different formats with different selected properties (for example MessagePack, with a subset of selected properties), or even with customized querying capabilities.
+HarperDB can store cached data in standard tables, as queryable structured data, so data can easily be consumed in one format (for example JSON or CSV) and provided to end users in different formats with different selected properties (for example MessagePack, with a subset of selected properties), or even with customized querying capabilities.
 HarperDB also manages and provides timestamps/tags for proper caching control, facilitating further downstreaming caching.
 With these combined capabilities, HarperDB is an extremely fast, interoperable, flexible, and customizable caching server.

 ## Configuring Caching